 God knows better than man.

-Every time we intervened too much in our own health (with man-made medicines, factory-created toxins, or industrialized foods) or on our farm (with modern practices, man-made medicines, and interference in nature’s ways), we have faced failure, illness, and chaos.
+Every time we intervened too much in our own health (with synthetic medicines, factory-created toxins, or industrialized foods) or on our farm (with modern practices, pharmaceuticals, and interference in nature’s ways), we have faced failure, illness, and chaos.

-On the other hand, every time we have put our faith in the perfection of God’s Creation, we have been met with abundance, health & harmony.
+On the other hand, every time we committed to working with God’s Creation & Design, instead of against it, we have been met with abundance, health & harmony.

 Our faith in God’s perfect creation is why we have chosen to steward our land and livestock in a very specific manner.
-Our main philosophy is to set up each plant and animal in the environment God created for them (including shelter, nutrition, and protection from predators), and then “let nature take it’s course.”
-We strive to be as hands-off as possible when it comes to honoring the natural ways of our livestock and even our gardens.
+Our main philosophy is to set up each plant and animal in a collaborate system which mimics the environment God created for them (including shelter, nutrition, and protection from predators), and then “let nature take it’s course.”

-Our goal is to mimic God’s Creation and Design as closely as we are able to.
-We do the best we can with what we have, and the resources available to us.
-We have been on a wellness journey long enough to know it is not good for our mental health to agonize over every single tiny detail.
+We try to utilize all of every plant and animal we have, and do the best we can with what we have by using and reusing the resources available to us.
+However, we have been on a wellness journey long enough to know it is not good for our health to agonize over every single tiny detail, or be too rigid.
 So we focus on the big things and let God’s Creation, in it’s infinite wisdom, take care of the rest.

-We do not do any of these things perfectly (for we’ve learned that’s God’s domain), nor do we have any delusion we will have the “right” answers in every circumstance on the farm.
-Instead, we know these practices will be constantly evolving as we continue to be humble students of God’s design.
+We do not do any of these things perfectly (for we know that’s God’s domain), nor do we have any delusion we will have the “right” answers in every circumstance on the farm.
+Instead, we know these practices will be constantly evolving as we continue to be humble students of God’s Creation & Design.

-We have borrowed from many schools of thought when it comes to raising livestock, tending our gardens, and cultivating our orchards.
+We have borrowed from many schools of thought when it comes to designing our homestead, raising livestock, tending our gardens, and cultivating our orchards.
 These include: permaculture, Back to Eden, no-till, Ruth Stout, sustainable farming, and regenerative agriculture.
-We do not stick to any one method strictly.
+We do not stick to any one method strictly or dogmatically.
 Instead, we test out methods (as well as invent our own) to find out what works best for our specific land, animals, and climate.

 Following are the farm practices we currently use: